zilishen/documentation/content/nap-dos/deployment-guide/learn-about-deployment.md

 - **Global State Management**: Without the arbitrator, each individual instance of App Protect DoS would manage its own isolated state for each protected object.
 This isolation could lead to inconsistencies.
 For example, if instance A declared an attack on a protected object named "PO-Example," instance B would remain unaware of this attack, potentially leaving the object vulnerable.
 - **Uniform Attack Detection**: With the arbitrator in place, when instance A detects an attack on "PO-Example" and reports it to the arbitrator, the state of "PO-Example" is immediately updated to indicate an attack.
 This means that all instances, including instance B, are aware of the attack and can take appropriate measures to mitigate it.
-- **Efficient Signature Sharing**: Additionally, the arbitrator facilitates efficient sharing of signatures.
-When instance A learns  signatures for "PO-Example," new instances like instance B that are created afterward can quickly access and utilize these signatures.
-This ensures consistent protection across all instances.

 In summary, NGINX App Protect DoS Arbitrator acts as a central coordinator to maintain a consistent and up-to-date global state for protected objects across multiple instances of App Protect DoS.
 This coordination helps ensure that attacks are properly detected and mitigated, and that knowledge gained by one instance is efficiently shared with others, enhancing the overall security of the network.